matrix-org/matrix.org/content/blog/2016/11/2016-11-12-the-matrix-autumn-special.md

 Now more than ever before we believe that it is absolutely critical to have a healthy and secure decentralised communications ecosystem on the 'net (whether that's Matrix, XMPP, Tox or whatever) - so thank you again for participating in our one :)  And if you don't already run your server, please <a href="https://github.com/matrix-org/synapse">grab a Synapse</a> and have fun!

-- Matthew, Amandine &amp; the Matrix Team.
+- Matthew, Amandine & the Matrix Team.